Till Lindemann: Personal life

 Lindemann is an atheist.
-In a 2011 interview, he said that he still has strong connections to the traditions of East Germany, and that he finds "de-traditionalisation" disturbing and believes there is "no longer any authenticity".
-He has said he "hates noise" and often spends time in a small village somewhere in Mecklenburg-Vorpommern, the name of which he has not disclosed.
+In a 2011 interview, he said that he still has strong connections to the traditions of East Germany, and that he finds "detraditionalization" disturbing and believes there is "no longer any authenticity".
+He has said that he "hates noise" and often spends time in a small village somewhere in Mecklenburg-Vorpommern, the name of which he has not disclosed.